 Keith mentions the holes in his yard are very tiny, while others claim they are quite large.
 But once again, the size of the hole is species-dependent.
 Of the 20,000+ species of bee in the world, fully 70% live in holes in the ground.
 That means there is an enormous variation in size, density, depth, seasonality, and soil types involved.
 The world of bees is anything but simple.

 I don’t know if I clarified anything or not, but I love hearing from people who care.
-Most people ask how to kill them, so it’s a pleasure to hear from the others.
+Most people ask how to kill mining bees, even in September, so it’s a pleasure to hear from the others.

 Honey Bee Suite